-Solving for Linux - method 2 (using arp_ignore sysctl values)
+Solving for Linux - method 2 (using arp\ignore sysctl values)

+This is the preferred method as it supports both IPv4 and IPv6.
 Each real server needs the loopback adapter to be configured with the Virtual Servers IP address.
-This address needs to be stopped from responding to ARP requests and the web server needs to be configured to respond to this IP address.
-With most modern Linux kernels (>2.6) you can alter the ARP behavior allowing you to configure a loopback adapter without worrying about ARP issues.
+This address must not respond to ARP requests and the web server also needs to be configured to respond to this address.
+To set this up follow steps 1-3 below.

-Step 1: re-configure ARP on the real servers (this step can be skipped for IPv6 virtual servers)
+Step 1 : re-configure ARP on the real servers (this step can be skipped for IPv6 virtual servers)